Frequently Asked Questions (FAQ)

 DGACA must be able to verify the following: the types of projects you worked, when shooting took place, where shooting took place, the job title you held, the duties you performed, and that you were compensated for your work (showing payment was received by you from the production).

 We need the back-up paperwork to verify all of these details before placing you on a QL.
 That is why we ask for five elements: call sheets, production reports, pay documentation, crew lists and deal memos.
-If you worked DGA jobs, you are entitled to copies of your deal memos which can be obtained by calling the DGA's Reports Compliance department (310) 289-2096.
+If you worked DGA jobs, you may be entitled to copies of your deal memos which can be obtained by calling the DGA's Reports Compliance department (310) 289-2096.
 You may also obtain an earnings summary or quarterly statements from the DGA-Producer Pension & Health Plans which DGACA can use as payment verification.

 DGACA cannot verify work experience with IMDb listings, resumes, DVDs or videos of show credits, purchase orders, invoices, or letters from employers.
 If you have any doubts about the paperwork you are submitting to DGACA, please email us: email@example.com.